-To start day trading stocks, you need the capital to do it.
-The stock market has a legal minimum capital requirement to day trade, but there is also a recommended minimum which may vary by trading style.
-Traders need to have enough capital to withstand a string of losses and have the flexibility to take a wide array of trades which present various risks.
+To be a day trader of stocks, you need capital.
+The stock market has a legal minimum capital requirement to day trade, but there is also a recommended minimum, which may vary by the individual trading style.
+Traders need to have enough capital to withstand a string of losses and have the flexibility to take a wide array of trades that present various risks.

 Risk Management and Day Trading Capital Requirements

-In order to determine the amount of capital needed to day trade, risk management must be addressed.
-Day traders shouldn't risk more than one percent of their account on any single trade.
-If trading a $40,000 account, that means the maximum loss a trader should take is $400 on any given trade.
+In order to determine the amount of capital needed, risk management must be addressed.
+Day traders shouldn't risk more than 1% of their account on any single trade.
+If trading a $40,000 account, the maximum loss that a trader should take is $400 on any given trade.

 Capital is the day trader's lifeline.
-Capital must be preserved during losing streaks, which inevitably occur.
-By only risking one percent, even a ten trade losing streak keeps most of the capital intact.
+It must be preserved during losing streaks, which inevitably occur.
+By only risking 1%, even a ten-trade losing streak keeps most of the capital intact.

 For day traders in the U.S., the legal minimum balance required to day trade stocks is $25,000.
-If the balance drops below this, day trading isn't allowed until a deposit is made bringing the balance above $25,000.
+If the balance drops below that level, day trading isn't allowed until a deposit is made bringing the balance above $25,000.
 To allow a buffer, day traders in the U.S. should have at least $30,000 in their account if they wish to day trade stocks.
-On $30,000, no more than $300 should be risked on any one trade.
+On $30,000, no more than $300 should be risked on any single trade.

 Stocks typically trade in 100 share lots and move in $0.01 increments.
-With $30,000 there is some flexibility; trade volatile stocks (may require a larger stop loss) and still keep risk below $300 with a small position size, or trade less volatile stocks (smaller stop loss) and take larger position sizes.
+With $30,000 there is some flexibility; trade volatile stocks (which may require a larger stop-loss) and still keep risk below $300 with a small position size, or trade less volatile stocks (with a smaller stop-loss), and take larger position sizes.

-This position risk must be less than one percent of the day trading account balance.
+This position risk must be less than 1% of the day trading account balance.
 To see if it is, divide $300 by 0.01, to get $30,000.
-To take this trade, your day trading account balance must be $30,000, or greater.
+To make this trade, your day trading account balance must be $30,000, or greater.

-If trading a very volatile stocks you may need to risk $1 per share (difference between entry and stop loss price).
-In this case, only take 300 shares.
-300 shares x $1 = $300, which is the maximum risk on the $30,000 account.
+If trading very volatile stocks you may need to risk $1 per share (the difference between the entry and stop-loss price).
+In this case, it will only take 300 shares, which is the maximum risk on the $30,000 account.
+(300 shares x $1 = $300)

-If trading a low volatility stock, you may only need risk $0.05 per share (the difference between entry and stop loss price).
-In this case you can take $300 / $0.05 = 6000 shares.
+If you are trading a low-volatility stock, you may need a risk of $0.05 per share (the difference between entry and stop-loss price).
+In this case you can take $300 / $0.05 = 6,000 shares.
 We just divided the maximum risk by the risk on the trade to get the position size.

-Math like this should be done on every trade, making sure that each trade is one percent or less of the current account balance.
+Math like this should be done on every trade, making sure that each trade is 1% or less of the current account balance.

 Day Trading Capital and Leverage

-Even when leverage is used, the one percent risk rule is always applied to actual account balance ($30,000 in this case).
+Even when leverage is used, the 1% risk rule is always applied to actual account balance ($30,000 in this case).

 It's recommended that day traders start with at least $30,000, even though the legal minimum is $25,000.
-It will allow for losing trades and more flexibility in the stocks that are traded.
-Day traders can trade more volatile securities, which will often require a larger stop loss but a smaller position size, or trade less volatile stocks with smaller stop loss but a larger positions size.
-Total risk on a single trade should not exceed one percent of the day trading account balance.
+That will allow for losing trades and more flexibility in the stocks that are traded.
+Day traders can trade more volatile securities, which will often require a larger stop-loss but a smaller position size, or they can trade trade less volatile stocks with smaller stop-loss but a larger position size.
+Total risk on a single trade should not exceed 1% of the day trading account balance.